openworm/open-worm-analysis-toolbox/INSTALL.md

 encounter issues with the above steps.

 You can also try running `test_setup.py` in the `/tools` folder to check if your setup is correctly configured.
-Note that this tool is not complete.
+Note that this tool is not 100% comprehensive.

 Tools used
 ==========